apnadkarni/blt/man/picture.rst

     **-index** *numPicture*
       Specifies the picture in the list of pictures of *imageName* to be exported. *NumPicture* is a non-negative number.
-IThe default is 0, which is the first picture.
+The default, 0, is the first picture.

 **pbm**
 ~~~~~~~